bobbrowning/track-n-trace/README.md

    Trace progress through a Node program.
 Trace statements can be added at any point in the code to log important
    data.
-Features

   1. Traces can be turned on or off in real time under control of a small text file.
 You don't need to restart.
 So keep       trace statements in the code to help diagnose problems       in production.
 Because.....
   2. Traces can be limited to requests from a given      IP address - so can be used in a live system without        interfering with other users transactions.
   3. Traces can be limited to a one javascript file      or the whole system.
   4. Traces can be sent to the console or a text file.

 ##   Control file